Why Would Deer Be Alone?

 Human activity can also contribute to deer solitude.
 Habitat destruction and fragmentation caused by human development can disrupt natural deer behavior patterns and lead to the isolation of individual deer.

-See also Will Deer Eat Iris?
+See also Do Deer Eat Buckthorn?

 In addition, human interference, such as feeding or relocating deer, can also affect their social dynamics and increase the likelihood of solitary behavior.